 Fort Gordon is a closed military installation.
 For security reasons, installation access rules require a public affairs escort to be present any time members of the media conduct news-gathering activities on post.
 For invited events, media should RSVP in accordance with the instructions provided in the news release to coordinate a public affairs escort onto the installation.

-For other stories, news media representatives may request assistance from the Media Relations section.
-Requests are granted when service and DoD regulations as resources allow.
+For additional stories, media representatives may request assistance from the Media Relations section.

 Service members and military family members who are interested in engaging the media are encouraged to contact our office for assistance.
 If the story is of limited official interest, we may suggest meeting with the reporter off-base (where a public affairs escort is not required).

 Our office does not facilitate "reaction" stories (stories seeking service member or military family member reactions to issues of current interest or events) and "person-on-the-street" interviews - reporters may solicit military personnel and their families for their reactions to current events via other means, but we will not use military resources to provide an escort onto the installation for these types of stories.

 Possession of a military-issued ID card or visitor pass does not constitute permission to conduct newsgathering activities on any part of the installation - including family housing - without a public affairs escort.
 Pass-holders and/or the visitor's military sponsor may be held responsible if a pass or military ID is misused.

 The Command Information section provides news and information to members of the Fort Gordon community by producing an array of command information products for our internal and external audiences.